The world`s favorite bobtail cat Hello Kitty has reached the BIG 40! Can you believe it?!

 4. She has been the US children`s ambassador for UNICEF since 1983.

 5. Her first love was Dear Daniel.
 He is portrayed as fashionable and sensitive, good at dancing and playing the piano, with an interest in photography, and dreams of being a celebrity.
-He is also a globetrotter and often away from home, and there are rumours that Hello Kitty is having an affair with Tippy the Bear….hmmm.
+He is also a globetrotter and often away from home, and there are rumors that Hello Kitty is having an affair with Tippy the Bear….hmmm.

 6. She promotes every thinkable product, except alcohol and cigarettes.